 2. Identify and document the lawful basis for data processing

 To legally process data under GDPR you must have a ‘lawful basis’ to do so.
 For example, it is a lawful basis to process personal data to deliver a contract you have with an individual.
 There are a number of different criteria that give you lawful basis to process and crucially, different lawful basis’ give different rights to individuals.
 If, for instance, you rely on consent as a lawful basis, individuals have stronger rights to have their data deleted.

 GDPR resources: for further guidance and resources, take a look at VinciWorks’ GDPR resource page.

 People need to know why their data is being collected, why it is being processed and who it is shared with.
 You should publish this information in your privacy notice on your website and with any information you send to people.
 The information must be concise, transparent, intelligible and easily accessible.
 It must be written clearly and in plain language, and must be provided free of charge.

 4. Ensure all staff are trained

-Training is crucial to a successful transition to GDPR.
+GDPR training is crucial to complying with GDPR.
 Different people in the organisation will require different kinds of training.
 For example, people in the marketing team will need to know about things like consent and direct marketing, while the IT department will need some extra technical level training to update and secure your systems.